- the policy or action of using vigorous campaigning to bring about political or social change.

 I want to get involved but I don’t know where to start.

 Then, sign up to be a poll worker in your county.
 Why?
 Because this voting process is a sh*t show and I don’t think you’ll believe me until you see it for yourself.
 I’m not putting this on the actual workers but voter suppression at the leadership levels is REAL.
 The lack of preparedness, proper instructions and resources to poll workers resulted in the multi-hour long wait times and is a form of voter suppression.
 Check out my experience as a poll worker during the June 9th election and you’ll understand my concerns.
 SIGN UP!

-- 2020 is a major election year.
+- 2020 was a major election year but 2021 continues to host a series of important municipal races.
 There will be lots of options on your ballot when you get to your voting precinct.
 Check out a Sample Ballot before you go.

 - DID YOU KNOW: If you request a Non-Partisan ballot, you will not get to vote for President or for State and Federal legislative seats in the primaries.
 (They don’t want you to be independent, guys… ) Here’s an article from the AJC with more details on how non-partisan voters are limited in Georgia.

 - Who are these people?
 You’re looking at your sample ballot and there are a lot more people than you bargained for, right?
 Its time to do some research.
 Here are some sites that help you navigate who is running for what and why you should vote for them:

 - Ballotpedia – They also offer sample ballots along with details on most candidates.
 The smaller the race, the harder it may be to get info but they do a good job of getting candidate responses to help you decide if that person is for you or not.

 - isidewith.com – I like this site because it allows you to see which candidate best matches your beliefs vs party affiliation through a quiz that’s based off of candidate platforms and statements.